ytka/ai-text-shaper/README.md

    - Specify the path to the output file.

 - `-f, --use-first-code-block`
-   - Use the first code block in the output text.
+   - If the output text contains code blocks, use the first code block as the output.

 - `-c, --confirm`
-   - Ask for confirmation before writing to the file.
+   - Ask for confirmation before writing to a file.

 ## Examples